WASTE ELECTRICAL AND ELECTRONIC EQUIPMENT

 WEEELABEX STANDARD

-WEEELABEX is a project led by WEEE Forum in cooperation with stakeholders from the manufacturing community and industry (Digital Europe, CECED, EERA, ELC).
-This Project was created in 2009, and the creation of the WEEELABEX Organization, on April 17, 2013 in Prague, is considered the culmination of the project.
+WEEELABEX is a project led by the WEEE Forum in cooperation with stakeholders from the producer community and industry (Digital Europe, CECED, EERA, ELC).
+This project came into being in 2009, and the creation of the WEEELABEX Organization on April 17, 2013 in Prague is considered the culmination of the project.

 EEA CLASSIFICATION